GemeenteUtrecht/zaakafhandelcomponent/backend/doc/developers/backend.rst

 Give the service some time to come up.

-Now, with all the services correctly configured and ES running, you can index the zaken:
+Now, with all the services correctly configured and ES running, you can index the ZAAKs, OBJECTs and INFORMATIEOBJECTs:

 .. code-block:: bash

-    (env)$ python src/manage.py index_zaken
+    (env)$ python src/manage.py index_all

-Indexing takes about 1-2 minutes for about 5000 zaken.
+Indexing takes some time.
+You can see how far along it is in the logs.

-Note that your dev-environment does not receive callbacks if zaken are created or mutated, so refreshing the zaken list will not reflect the up-to-date state.
-Currently, the best effort is to manually re-index.
+Note that your dev-environment does not receive notifications (callbacks) from Open Notifications if they are sent so refreshing the zaken list will not reflect the up-to-date state.
+Reindex when required.

-We're working on improving the dev-tooling to make this faster.